 What if my document is in a rare language that very few translators in Canada cover?

-Professional Interpreting Canada works in over 200 languages, including many that are rarely handled by generalist agencies.
-For truly uncommon languages, it may be necessary to use a bilingual professional who is not ATIO-certified for that specific language pair — in which case, the affidavit route is used.
+Professional Interpreting Canada works in over 500 languages, including many that generalist agencies rarely handle.
+For genuinely uncommon languages, it may be necessary to use a bilingual professional who is not ATIO-certified for that specific language pair, in which case the affidavit route applies.
 The affidavit must be properly commissioned and must attest to both the translator’s language competency and the accuracy of the translation.
-Contact us to discuss your specific language need before assuming a particular route is required.
-Understanding the difference between a translator and an interpreter is also helpful background when selecting the right professional for a written document versus a spoken interaction.
+Contact us to discuss your specific language need before you assume a particular route is required.
+Understanding the difference between a translator and an interpreter is also useful background when you are choosing the right professional for a written document versus a spoken interaction.

 Can I send IRCC the original document without a translation if the language is commonly spoken in Canada?

-No. The rule is based on whether the document is in English or French, not on how widely the source language is spoken in Canada.
-A Spanish-language birth certificate submitted to IRCC without an English or French translation does not comply with the requirement, regardless of the fact that millions of Canadians speak Spanish.
-The officer processing your application must be able to read the document in English or French.
+No. The rule turns on whether the document is in English or French, not on how widely the source language is spoken in Canada.
+A Spanish-language birth certificate submitted to IRCC without an English or French translation does not comply, no matter how many Canadians speak Spanish, and Statistics Canada’s 2021 Census language data records millions of residents whose mother tongue is neither English nor French.
+The officer processing your application has to be able to read the document in English or French.

 How long does a certified translation typically take?